o2r-project/o2r-meta/README.md

 # o2r meta

-This is a collection of metadata related micro services for the o2r-platform, including our schema and documentation.
+This is a collection of metadata related micro services for the o2r-platform:

-# installation
+1. schema & documentation of the o2r metadata
+2. metaextract - collect meta information from files or session
+3. metaharvest - collect metadata from external sources via OAI-PMH
+4. metavalidate - check if metadata set is valid to the schema
+5. metabroker - translate metadat from o2r to third party schemas

+## License

+o2r-meta is licensed under Apache License, Version 2.0, see file LICENSE.
+The documentation of the schemas available at ```o2r-meta/schema/docs/``` is licensed under a [CC-BY 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.
+Copyright (C) 2016 - o2r project.

+## Installation

     pip install -r requirements.txt

+or use dockerfiles where applicable.

+---

+## 1. schema & documentation

++ o2r metadata schema with example and documentation.
+Currently the main schema is an adaption of the codemeta schema for software metadata.
+In addition to that we provide a schema for UI metadata
++ Our schemas are designed as json schemas.
+XML versions are generated automatically but regarded as secondary.

+---

-## metaextract
+## 2. metaextract

 metaextract.py is a basic try to automate metadata extraction from Rmd and R scripts.